drtingtp/oralcancer-data-cleaning/docs/rules-notes.md

 # Validation rules notes

-Inclusion criteria for screening program - Either LESION | HABIT should be true

-Check statecode, district code

 If LESION is True, telephone has to be filled - need manual screening to check if telephone is valid

 Screening case code - make sure if community program it has to be stated in the clinic